ArifSohaib/distracted_driver/readme.md

 This network has already learned the lower level features in its earlier layers.
 For example it 'knows' what a dots and shapes look like in the lowest layers and in higher ones, it 'knows' how they are combined in an image.
 Its only in the highest layer that it actually does classification.
 So by 'freezing' the lower layers, the network retains information about what an image looks like but the highest layers can be retrained to actually recognize/categorize the image.

 To do this, we need to get 4 files and modify 3 of them.
 The files depend on the network you are training.
-In my case, it was Alexnet that comes with caffe.
+In my case, it was Caffenet that comes with caffe.
 The files required can be found in the caffe folder under the models folder.
 You can find solver.prototxt, train_val.prototxt and deploy.prototxt here.
 The trained model can be found in the description here: https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet